 The course will be delivered in English.

-- Joseph Kutzin, Head of Health Financing Policy Team, WHO headquarters
+- Joseph Kutzin, Head, Health Financing Policy Team, WHO headquarters.

-WHO/Europe will cover the costs of tuition, course materials, coffee breaks and lunches on all five days of the course, and one dinner reception.
+WHO covers the costs of tuition, course materials, coffee breaks and lunches on all five days of the Course, and one evening reception with dinner.

-Participants (or their funding agency) will be responsible for covering the costs of travel, accommodation and subsistence while in Barcelona.
+Participants (or their funding agencies) will be responsible for covering the costs of travel, accommodation and subsistence while in Barcelona.
 Special rates will be arranged at hotels close to the venue.

-If a selected participant declines or fails to make payment on time, another candidate from the waiting list will be offered the chance to participate.
+If a participant declines or fails to pay the registration fee on time, his or her place will be offered to a candidate from the waiting list.

 Carrer de Sant Antoni Maria Claret, 171